kimjaydot/GifTastic/README.md

 # GifTastic

- For my project, I'm am using the GIPHY API to make a dynamic web page that populates gifs related to travel and of your choice.
+In this assignment, I'm using the GIPHY API to make a dynamic web page that populates gifs in different continents, islands and of your choice.

+## What I am using?

+GIPHY API, JavaScript, jQuery, HTML5, CSS3